amikha1lov/folder-cleaner/README.md

 Simple programm for sorting files in selected folder, or remove them.
-Or for simple deleting screenshot files in your ~/Pictures folder.